bcgov/data-publication/pages/dsg_bcdc_roles_responsibilities.md

 layout: default
 title: Roles and Responsibilties
 nav_order: 233
-parent: BC Data Catalogue
+grand_parent: BC Data Catalogue
-grand_parent: Data Standards and Guidelines
+parent: BCDC Standards and Guidelines
 has_toc: false
 ---

 # ROLES AND RESPONSIBILITIES
 _Formerly: A Guide for Data Custodians and Data Managers_

+This is a guide for Data Custodians and Data Managers.
+It explains why these roles are important, and their associated responsibilities.
+It also describes how business areas can use the BC Geographic Warehouse (BCGW) to make their data holdings accessible to clients.

 The page covers the following topics: